The Galleria: History

 An additional 100,000 ft² (9,300 m²) of retail space opened in August 2006.
 This redevelopment included a Kona Grill, Oceanaire Seafood Room, Del Frisco's Steakhouse, Gigi's Asian Bistro, and nine other retail stores.
 During the reconstruction, some of the former Lord & Taylor infrastructure was recycled, although a section of catwalks dating back to the Galleria II's 1976 expansion was demolished; this trend was similar to the Galleria IV's expansion in 2002.

 In 2005, after the merger of Macy's and Foley's parent companies, it was announced that the Macy's store at Sage would remain operational as a full line store and that the existing Foley's would be renamed Macy's in September 2006.
 The original Macy's continued to operate until 2014, when it was razed to accommodate the relocation of Saks Fifth Avenue into a new state of the art flagship store on the Macy's at Sage site.
 After the Saks relocation, the Marshall Field's building was reconstructed into smaller shops.
 These provided direct access to Galleria III and the new Saks Fifth Avenue store.

 In 2008, Forbes ranked the Galleria as one of the world's best shopping malls.

 Since the end of the government lockdown during the COVID-19 pandemic, the Galleria has announced several new additions, including Rag & Bone, Bally, Savage X Fenty, Tous, Wilson, NBA Store, Moncler, Psycho Bunny, Blue Nile, Marc Jacobs, Offline by Aerie, and John Varvatos.

-During 2025, a series of shootings and crimes, including a fatal shooting in a parking garage on Alabama street, had lead to concerns over the mall's security.
+During 2025, a series of shootings and crimes, including a fatal shooting in a parking garage on Alabama street, had led to concerns over the mall's security.
 Houston Police Department provided data that showed that overall crime had been down within the time period between January 1st and June 25th in 2024 and 2025.
 The Yellow parking lot experiences the most crime out of any parking zones at the Galleria, with over 200 incidents annually.
 A representative from the Galleria released a statement saying: "The Galleria is among the most protected properties in Houston, with dozens of active police and security professionals patrolling the property 24/7, thousands of CCTV cameras monitoring the property, license plate readers that are connected to the Houston Police Department at all vehicular entrances, two K9s and armed handlers, among many other measures.
 We spend millions of dollars every year to fortify the property, and our program is Safety Act Certified by the Department of Homeland Security, recognizing our significant and continuous efforts to safeguard our retailers and the public.
 Our advice to those who want to commit a crime is don't bother coming here, as they will be found.
 On-site police responded to this isolated incident within moments, leading to the quick detention of the suspects.
 We continue to cooperate with the Houston Police Department in their investigation."